EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ## Random numbers
-The Cambridge dictionary defines «random» as: "happening, done, or chosen by chance rather than according to a plan".
+The Cambridge dictionary defines **random** as: "happening, done, or chosen by chance rather than according to a plan".
 Indeed, common sense reasoning suggests that it is possible to speak of randomness when a given experience can be repeated several times, always with exactly the same modalities, yet not always giving the same result.
 For instance, the result of a coin toss, or the closing value of a stock exchange, or even the actual occurrence of rainfalls during daytime when you see a grey sky during the morning.
 Note that this unpredictability only concerns a specific event, that is, it is not possible to have full confidence on any statement for the result of a single die toss, or for the closing value of a stock exchange and so on.

 Things are different if you consider a sequence of such events and try to formulate statements about some form of average result: you can, for instance, be more or less confident about the fact that almost a given fraction of one hundred tosses of a given coin give head.